harukins/harukins.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Haruki Nishimura's website!
-I am a Machine Learning Research Scientist at [Toyota Research Institute](https://www.tri.global/).
+I am a Senior Research Scientist at [Toyota Research Institute](https://www.tri.global/), focused on Trustworthy Machine Learning under Uncertainty.
 Prior to joining TRI, I was a Ph.D. student at Stanford University, advised by Prof. [Mac Schwager](https://web.stanford.edu/~schwager/) in
 [Multi-Robot Systems Lab](https://msl.stanford.edu/).
 I am passionate about making embodied autonomous systems safer and more robust so people can truly trust and rely on them in the AI-assisted society of the near future.
-Specifically, I develop advanced trajectory planning and learning algorithms for autonomous robots that must interactively operate without failure under perceptual, dynamic, and model uncertainty.
-Those algorithms leverage tools from numerical optimization, optimal decision/control theory, probabilistic inference, and reinforcement learning.
+Since 2018, I have developed advanced trajectory planning and learning algorithms for autonomous robots that must interactively operate without failure under perceptual, dynamic, and model uncertainty.
+Those algorithms leverage tools from numerical optimization, optimal decision/control theory, probabilistic inference, reinforcement learning, and statistics.
 This [TechXplore article](https://techxplore.com/news/2020-10-framework-safety-robots-crowded-environments.html) can be a nice introduction to get a feel for the kind of research that I do.